 This course provides a conceptual understanding of quantitative reasoning.
 It develops skills in problem solving, analytical thinking, and analyzing data using graphs; descriptive statistics; using polynomial, exponential, and logistic functions and systems of equations and inequalities to model and solve real-world problems; logic, estimating, and judging reasonableness of answers; using the graphing calculator and/or computer to facilitate problem solving.

-Prerequisite: Satisfactory completion of the developmental math program, or placement by Multiple Measures.
-Transferable
+Semester Credit: 4 credit hours (4 lecture, 0 lab) Prerequisite: Satisfactory completion of the developmental math program, or placement by Multiple Measures.
+Transferable IAI Code: M1901